Crosschain vault deposit

 <Tab title="EOA">

-For EOAs, destination executions run in an intermediary contract — not in the user's account context.
-The requested tokens are automatically swept to the user after execution, but any tokens received as a result of the execution (such as vault shares) are not automatically swept.
+For EOAs, destination executions run in an intermediary contract — not in the user's account context — so any tokens the execution produces (like vault shares) would otherwise be stranded there.

 ```ts theme={null}